Xin083/interview-fronted/docs/AFFILIATE_TRACKING.md

 # Affiliate Tracking with First Promoter

-This document outlines how affiliate tracking is implemented in the Interview Helper webapp using First Promoter.
+This document outlines how affiliate tracking is implemented in the Interview Coder webapp using First Promoter.

 ## Overview